digitoimistodude/dudestack/README.md

 ## Starting a new project with createproject bash script

 Creating a new project has a lot of configs to do.
-I wanted to automate most of it by creating a bash script called `createproject.sh`.
+We wanted to automate most of it by creating a bash script called `createproject.sh`.
 The script assumes:

 - You are using staging server like customer.example.com and you store your customers' sites like customer.example.com/customerone.
 Your staging server user has proper permissions like making changes to /tmp
 - You are using separate production server that may necessarily not have all the permissions like writing in /tmp dir